Vivioli87/memory-game/testing_readme.md

     - The same image used for the background was also used for the back of the cards.
     - For the differenct succulent cards, i tried to find images that are eyecatching in their own way, that aren't too similar in colour and that convey how many varieties of succulents you can find.
 9. As a site visitor, I would like to be able to view the top scores/scorers on each level.
-    - Not implemented for this deployment due to time and knowledge level, however is something that would be implemented for future deployments.
+    - Not implemented for this deployment due to time and knowledge level.
+However, is something that would be implemented for future deployments.
 10. As a site visitor, I would like to log my top score with my name if I beat any 'top scores'.
-    - Not implemented for this deployment due to time and knowledge level, however is something that would be implemented for future deployments.
+    - Not implemented for this deployment due to time and knowledge level.
+However, is something that would be implemented for future deployments.

 ### Business Stories